Most kids, at some point, go through a horse phase. Can you blame them? What could be better than ropin' and ridin'?

 - You could also set up a plywood board with a hole cut out for a face and a picture painted on the other side.
 The picture could depict a cowboy or cowgirl riding a horse, and at some point, during the party, the kids could have their photos taken as they poke their faces through the hole.

-- If you can find some equestrian show ribbons, hang them around your house, too.
+- If you can find some equestrian show ribbons, you should hang them around your house too.